-A student who fails to register for any courses by the first Wednesday of the term and who is not on an approved Leave of Absence (MA in Law or program), Standard Period of Non-Enrollment (SPN), or who has not received written approval from the Dean (JD Program) will be administratively withdrawn from the institution.
+A student who fails to register for any courses by the first Wednesday of the term and who is not on an approved Leave of Absence (MBLT program), Standard Period of Non-Enrollment (SPN), or who has not received written approval from the Dean (JD Program) will be administratively withdrawn from the institution.
 A student who has not registered due to a hold will be administratively withdrawn.
 A student must be registered to attend class.

-6.4 Leave of Absence: MA in Law Program Only
+6.4 Leave of Absence: MBLT Program Only